 Times have changed.
 It is okay now to acknowledge and accept our emotions.
 I don’t allow my emotions to control me though, neither do I need to repress my feelings in a rigid fashion.
 My emotional center forms a valuable part of my physical wellness, my thinking and spirituality.

 Last night, my husband rolled over to my side of the bed, hugged me and sighed “I’m sad”.
 I cuddled him in my arms and reassured him “it’s okay to be sad and it’s okay to let it go too”.
 I understand his sadness.
-The lousiest day of the year is nearing Luijoe’s 9th death anniversary date on May 27.
-It is the day that is etched on some stone somewhere and the day a part of our sweetness left us forever.
-Intelligent preparation in anticipation of this stark day and the empty sadness it brings doesn’t really help.
+I know that sweet memories of my beloved son always triggers grief.
 It is the grief pattern of most bereaved parents no matter how many years have elapsed.
-We know the these waves of profound sadness can be relentless and the big one is coming on that date.
+We know the these waves of profound sadness can just happen any time of the month no matter if years have passed.

 It is not a sign of weakness nor deficiency for indulging in our feelings.
 It means we’re becoming healthy and whole.
 I know there will come a point when this temporary sadness will move on to reflect happy feelings.
 There will be days that I’ll be upset but then I know that I will allow myself to recognize and accept whatever feelings pass through me.
 Without shame, I allow myself to tune in to the emotional part of myself.